SenseNet/sn-preview/docs/install-preview-from-nuget.md

 > This package also contains demo files and pre-generated preview images so that you can install and try it freely, without having to buy the sensenet or [Aspose](http://aspose.com) licence.

 ## The Aspose package
 There is a separate NuGet package that contains the preview generator tool and other server-side modules needed for generating preview images.
-It is built using the [Aspose](http://aspose.com) libraries and it is available only from a private sensenet NuGet feed.
+It is built using the [Aspose](http://aspose.com) libraries.

+> Please note that the [Aspose](http://aspose.com) implementation of the sensenet preview provider has been moved to the [sn-preview-aspose](https://github.com/SenseNet/sn-preview-aspose) repository.

 If you need this feature, you have two options: